dotnetgenerator/DotnetGenerator/README.md

 # DotnetGenerator
-Tool to generate files in a Dotnet Global Tool
+Tool to generate files in a .Net Global Tool

 # Usage